mfaizan100/Dynamic-Quiz-Game-using-C-Language/ReadMe.txt

-Only data form data.txt will be access the program.
+Only data from data.txt will be access the program.
 Eg. ARN = 1133, Password = pro